kisslas2020/stampcollection/README.md

 **Stamp Collection**

-This is a program designed to register a collection of stamps.
+This is an application designed to register a collection of stamps.

 It contains four models: